mancsedmon29/Web-Development-Projects/README.md

 }
 ```

-Update the `initGame` for the checking if you type is exists in the random word.
+Update the `initGame` the check if your type exists in the random word.

 This code defines a function `initGame` that checks if the `clickedLetter` is part of the `currentWord`.
 If it is, it logs that the letter exists in the word.
 Otherwise, it logs that the letter does not exist in the word.